AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

   * apply custom attribution and sessionization based on business rules, and
   * keep customer journeys updated with stitching.

-* realization of tailored data exports use cases
+* realization of tailored data export use cases

   * export data to where you need it, including Business Intelligence (BI) tools and cloud destinations,
   * keep data synchronized with Analysis Workspace through BI tools integration,